soonlabs/kailua-soon/book/src/validator.md

 The validator will not generate any proofs for proposals made using a different deployment than the one used at start up.
 ```

 ## Validity Proof Generation
 Instead of only generating fault proofs, the validator can be instructed to generate a validity proof for every correct
 canonical proposal it encounters to fast-forward finality until a specified block height.
-This is configured using the below parameter:
+This is configured using the below parameters:
 * `fast-forward-target`: The L2 block height until which validity proofs should be computed.
+* `fast-forward-start`: Block height to start fast-forwarding finality.

 ```admonish note
 To indefinitely power a validity-proof only rollup, this value can be specified to the maximum 64-bit value of